rcos/CSCI-4470-OpenSource/Labs/Lab3.md

 1. Fork the repository https://github.com/mskmoorthy/Spring2017PullReq
   * Make a file named &lt;firstName lastName>.Md, add today's date on the first line (2/3/2017), and make a pull request.
   * Ask a TA to merge your pull request.
-  * You can update your repository to reflect changes in the upstream repository using `git remote add upstream https://github.com/mskmoorthy/Spring2017PullReq.git` and `git pull upstream`
+  * You can update your repository to reflect changes in the upstream repository using:

+    ```
+    git remote add upstream https://github.com/wdturner/Summer2018PullReq.git
+    git pull upstream
+    ```

 2. Make sure you understand the command `git diff` from [this example](https://www.safaribooksonline.com/library/view/version-control-with/9780596158187/ch08s02.html)
   * Examine the content of the diff file from the previous question (your pull request)